 For instance, a person may be a problem drinker if alcohol causes them to routinely miss work or school, but they can go days, weeks or months without drinking.
 An alcoholic usually cannot go a long period of time without needing to drink alcohol.

 So, how do you know if you are a problem drinker?
 Here are some of the most common warning signs.
-You may be a problem drinker if alcohol:

 - Makes you miss important functions like class or work.